 Hotate Hoshi Kaibashira: Dried Scallop Adductor Muscles

-Here in Japan, the dried scallop adductor muscles can be seen sold in the snack and candy section of supermarkets, and they are pretty expensive compared to other snack foods.
+Here in Japan, those muscles are available in the snack and candy section of supermarkets, and they are pretty expensive compared to other treats.

-Although the dried scallop snack is pretty hard and tough, it is packed with natural umami, and the more you chew on it, the more the umami comes out and the better it tastes.
+Although the scallop snack is pretty tough, it is full of natural umami, and the more you chew, the more the savoriness comes out and the better it tastes.

 How to Eat

-Not only do we enjoy Hotate Hoshi Kaibashira as it is as an afternoon snack with green tea or as an Otsumami with alcoholic drinks, but the dried scallop adductor muscle is sometimes rehydrated with water and used in various ways.
+Not only do we enjoy Hotate Hoshi Kaibashira as an afternoon snack with green tea or as an Otsumami with alcoholic drinks, but we also sometimes rehydrate it with water and use it in various ways.

-For example, the dashi stock from the dried scallop can be used to simmer food, cook rice, or make soup, while the rehydrated adductor muscle itself is chopped into small pieces and often added to salad.
+For example, we utilize the dashi stock from the dried scallop when simmering food, cooking rice, or making soup.
+On the other hand, we chop the rehydrated adductor muscle into small pieces and often add them to salad dishes.